 Best Answering Service for Solo Entrepreneurs: Ruby Receptionists

 Ruby Receptionists combines a local business phone number with a live receptionist answering service to answer phones, greet callers, take messages, and route calls.
-With plans from $299 per month, Ruby is right for solopreneurs or business owners who want a virtual business phone number that comes with a professional answering service for their cellphone or landline.
+With plans from $299 per month, Ruby Receptionists is right for solopreneurs or business owners who want a virtual business phone number that comes with a professional answering service for their cell phone or landline.

-Ruby Receptionist offers two service plans for small businesses.
-Ruby Impress is $299 for 10 users, 100 receptionist minutes, 10 voicemail boxes.
-Ruby Engage is $599 for 20 users, 200 receptionist minutes, and 20 voicemail boxes.
+Ruby Receptionists’ offers two service plans for small businesses.
+Ruby Impress is $299 for 10 users and comes with 100 receptionist minutes and 10 voicemail boxes.
+Ruby Engage is $599 for 20 users and includes 200 receptionist minutes and 20 voicemail boxes.

-Ruby virtual answering service features include call routing by type of call, appointment scheduling, call routing, and a toll-free phone number.
-Similar to Map, Davinci, Abby Connect, Ruby’s calls answered by a live receptionist.
+Ruby Receptionists virtual answering service features include call routing by type of call, appointment scheduling, call routing, and a toll-free phone number.
+Similar to Map Communications, Davinci, Abby Connect, Ruby Receptionists’ calls answered by a live receptionist.
 However, unlike some competitors, the company’s service plans come with a free local phone number.

-Ruby offers customized FAQs and intake forms.
+Ruby Receptionists offers customized frequently asked questions (FAQs) and intake forms.
 Ruby also features a choice of seven custom hold music options along with the ability to upload your own music for an additional fee.
 VoiceNation features hold music as well, but customers have expressed complaints about its quality.

 Live Receptionist Service

-Unlike Map and VoiceNation, Ruby doesn’t feature call overflow.
-Customers must update their availability manually in the mobile app or on the website, or by emailing or calling Ruby’s customer service department.
-This may be a significant drawback for business owners who want their calls automatically redirected when they don’t answer a call.
+Unlike Map Communications, Ruby Receptionists doesn’t feature call overflow.
+Customers must update their availability manually in the mobile app, on the website, or by emailing or calling Ruby Receptionists’ customer service department.
+This may be a significant drawback for business owners who want their calls redirected automatically when they don’t answer a call.

 Ruby Receptionists is missing voicemail transcription and the ability to text from your business number although, according to the company’s website, both features are coming soon.
 Voicemail transcription offered by services like RingCentral is handy for checking messages when calling in by phone isn’t an option, and business texting is great for personalized customer engagement.